availproject/avail/avail-subxt/README.md

 # E2E Binary

-This binary executes each example on a Avail Node.
+This binary executes each example on an Avail Node.
 It launches the node before running any example.

 The following command uses the node located in `./target/release/avail-node` to run each example

+Examples are store in [e2e folder](../e2e/src/tests/).

 ```Bash
 $> cargo run -- --avail-path ../target/release/avail-node